These fudgy chocolate paleo bars are a wholesome and filling snack that tastes like dessert!

 The bars are made up of healthy ingredients, including dates, nuts, and antioxidant-rich cacao powder; and you can customize the recipe by varying the add-ins each time to make different flavors.

 Chocolate Almond Joy Bars: Use raw almonds instead of walnuts, and add a handful of shredded coconut or 2-3 tbsp melted coconut butter before processing.

 Nutella Paleo Bars: Use hazelnuts as your nuts of choice, and you can also add 1-2 tbsp of my Healthy Nutella Recipe if desired.

 Chocolate Orange Paleo Bars: Use cashews or walnuts, and add 1 1/2 tsp orange zest before processing.

 Super Chia Paleo Bars: Use any nuts you wish, and throw in 2 tbsp chia seeds before processing.

 I first made this recipe almost eight years ago… and it is still one of my favorites today!

-If you make the plain chocolate version or any of the variations, please feel free to post a picture of your results in the comment section below or tag ChocolateCoveredKatie on Instagram so I can see and like your pictures.
+If you make the plain chocolate version or any of the variations, please feel free to rate the recipe or leave a comment below.

 Chocolate Paleo Bars